fazilsulthan/cash-register/README.md

 # Cash-register

-## An app which calculates the amount of changes that are to be returned to the customer
+## An app which calculates the amount of notes that are to be returned to the customer

 ### Features of the app